srcole/srcole.github.io/_posts/2023-11-20-net-worth-spreadsheet.markdown

 mathjax: true
 ---

 A lot of nerds have spreadsheets to track the details of their financials because commercial finance tracking apps can't always be as customizable as desired.
-I, of course, am proud of [my own net worth tracking spreadsheet template here](https://docs.google.com/spreadsheets/d/1t6SkBjQQAcL72asyFrE_1PGjuoLjqzFT6PaUC4XFXAU/edit?usp=sharing).
+While there are ton of blogs detailing Excel sheets full of fancy features in a tuned aesthetic, I, of course, am proud of [my own net worth tracking Google spreadsheet template here](https://docs.google.com/spreadsheets/d/1t6SkBjQQAcL72asyFrE_1PGjuoLjqzFT6PaUC4XFXAU/edit?usp=sharing).
 As seen in that sheet or in the screenshot below, some of my favorite features of this sheet are:
 - Computing the breakdown of each asset class
 - Quantifying the impact of inflation
 - Accounting for tax obligations in both the current and future years